jl33-ai/s9-quant/README.md

 # s9-quant
 A Gruellingly Simple Terminal based Playground of Raw Quant Mental Math Exercises

+### Features
+- Intelligently scrapes the web for new questions and news
+- GPT wrapper for dynamic q/a's

 # TO-DO
 - Every question you complete gives you a QXP, with multipliers for streaks etc.
 - It needs a...
 Scraper.